meliao/osdc_support/griffin.rst

             key.set_acl('public-read')

 Once you have set the object acls to 'public-read' the data is accessible in a browser at ``https://griffin-objstore.opensciencedatacloud.org/<my_bucket>/<object_name>``.
-You will need the entire path for each object.
+You will need to specify the entire path for each object.

 Accessing the Public Data Commons